 Being able to restart an engine quickly during a race can mean the difference between keeping your lead, or having to fight your way back through the pack.
 Electric start makes restarting the engine as easy as pushing a button.

 A hydraulic clutch offers direct feel and light lever action.
 Less play as the clutch heats up during heavy use results in more consistent feeling.
 The use of coned-disc springs contributes to lighter clutch actuation when the lever has been pulled in, and a wider clutch engagement range, which facilitates control (especially when half-clutching).
-New material for the clutch pushrod (now an aluminium shaft with a steel cap) results in lighter clutch operation.
+New material for the clutch pushrod in 2023 (now an aluminium shaft with a steel cap) results in lighter clutch operation.

 Lightweight and designed for the rigours of off-road riding, the ECU contains multiple programmable engine maps to offer riders an advantage on the race course.
 Using the provided DFI couplers, riders are able to easily switch from one to another of the three engine maps to suit riding conditions.
 The plug-and-play style system is quick, easy and stress-free.
 Each of the three maps can be reprogrammed using the optional KX FI Calibration Kit.